 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

-Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena showcases the Dallas Stars and the Seattle Kraken meeting at 7:00 PM ET on Saturday, May 13, broadcast on ESPN, SportsNet, and TVAS.
-The Stars are up 3-2 in the series.
-Bookmakers give the Stars -165 odds on the moneyline in this decisive matchup with the Kraken (+140).
+The Dallas Stars visit the Seattle Kraken Saturday in Game 6 of the NHL Playoffs Second Round, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars have a 3-2 lead in the series.
+Bookmakers give the Stars -165 odds on the moneyline in this decisive game against the Kraken (+140).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!